 Riley’s Legacy is another local non-profit feline rescue organization.
 They are a group of volunteers committed to helping homeless cats in need of medical attention and a forever home.
 They are not an open-door shelter and only take in cats on a case-by-case basis with a maximum number of cats they can afford to care for and a limited amount of foster homes available.
 They only take in stray cats and won’t take owner-surrendered cats under any circumstances.

 All of their cats are examined by a veterinarian, spayed/neutered, tested for feline leukemia, treated for fleas and worms, vaccinated, and treated for all other required medical needs.
 Like Sasha’s Rescue, Riley’s Legacy is a no-kill rescue group.
-They also require an adoption application and request a minimum donation of $75 to adopt one of their cats.
+They also require an adoption application and request a donation to adopt one of their cats.

 Just like almost all other rescues, Riley’s Legacy operates solely on donations and fundraising.
 You can make a donation by stopping by our clinic at 30 Trites Rd in Riverview, or by giving us a call at (506) 388-8880.
 You also have the option of email transferring a donation to the rescue at email@example.com.